Clinical Research Training Fellowship (CRTF)

 - costs associated with healthy volunteer studies, where commensurate costs for patient studies would be met by local clinical research networks

-Further information is available in the Guidance for Fellowship Applicants (PDF, 842KB) and CRTF FAQs.
+Further information is available in the Guidance for Fellowship Applicants (PDF, 862KB) and CRTF FAQs.

-At the post-doctoral level, the fellowship provides a competitive personal salary, up to but not including NHS consultant level, research expenses, and travel costs at an appropriate level for the research, under full economic costs (FEC).
+At the post-doctoral level, the fellowship provides a salary, commensurate with the stage of training, up to but not including NHS consultant level, research expenses, and travel costs at an appropriate level for the research, under full economic costing (FEC).

-All MRC fellowship schemes provide competitive salaries, allowing fellows protected time to fully concentrate on their research, training and development.
+All MRC fellowship schemes provide full salary support, allowing fellows protected time to concentrate on their research, training and development.
 As part of a full-time award, fellows may spend up to six hours a week (pro-rated for part-time fellows) on other commitments (eg teaching, demonstrating, other funded projects) or may undertake up to two clinical sessions a week.
 For patient-orientated projects where the clinical sessions undertaken will be of direct relevance to the research, applicants may request up to four years’ funding and undertake up to four clinical sessions a week.

 We recognise the challenges faced by clinicians in combining research training with the demands of a clinical career.
 We therefore operate the scheme as flexibly as possible, with the extent of the fellow’s clinical commitment negotiable depending on the specialty and the needs of the research.
 Applicants planning to undertake more than two clinical sessions a week during their fellowship are advised to contact MRC head office prior to submission.

 Beyond the fellowship award, MRC fellows enjoy a range of opportunities to develop their skills and networks.
 For more information on the opportunities available, read more about what to expect as a fellow.

-The Applying for a Fellowship web page, Guidance for Fellowship Applicants (PDF, 842KB), Applicant skills and experience table and CRTF FAQs page should be carefully consulted in preparing an application, as applications which differ from the requested format may be rejected without review.
-If you have further questions after reading these pages, please contact: firstname.lastname@example.org.
+- The Applying for a Fellowship page, Guidance for Fellowship Applicants (PDF, 862KB) document, Applicant skills and experience table and CRTF FAQs page should be carefully consulted in preparing an application, as applications which differ from the requested format may be rejected without review.
+If you have further questions after reading these pages, please email the fellowship team.